apache/pulsar/site2/docs/concepts-messaging.md

 > For more info on using non-persistent topics, see the [Non-persistent messaging cookbook](cookbooks-non-persistent).

 In non-persistent topics, brokers immediately deliver messages to all connected subscribers *without persisting them* in [BookKeeper](concepts-architecture-overview.md#persistent-storage).
 If a subscriber is disconnected, the broker will not be able to deliver those in-transit messages, and subscribers will never be able to receive those messages again.
-Eliminating the persistent storage step makes messaging on non-persistent topics slightly faster than on persistent topics in some cases, but with the caveat that some of the core benefits of Pulsar are lost.
+Eliminating the persistent storage step makes messaging on non-persistent topics slightly faster than on persistent topics in some cases, but with the caveat that some core benefits of Pulsar are lost.

-> With non-persistent topics, message data lives only in memory.
+> With non-persistent topics, message data lives only in memory,  without a specific buffer - which means data *is not* buffered in memory.
+The received messages are immediately transmitted to all *connected consumers*.
 If a message broker fails or message data can otherwise not be retrieved from memory, your message data may be lost.
 Use non-persistent topics only if you're *certain* that your use case requires it and can sustain it.

 By default, non-persistent topics are enabled on Pulsar brokers.
 You can disable them in the broker's [configuration](reference-configuration.md#broker-enableNonPersistentTopics).
 You can manage non-persistent topics using the `pulsar-admin topics` command.
 For more information, see [`pulsar-admin`](https://pulsar.apache.org/tools/pulsar-admin/).